CD: Walking In Circles

 Chet Nichols is relatively unknown in Europe.
 He has an intriguing background and set of creative tools and is someone the European audiences would be drawn to.
 Dare I be so trite, but he is a Renaissance Man?
 He is, however, what I like in modern music; a stellar American singer-songwriter who awaits to be discovered.

-Aside from his songwriting and musicianship, he is a musician, composer, author ("The Last Riders On Route 66" and “The Children of Pentecost”), filmmaker, screenwriter ("The Ghosts Of Santa Barbara"), engineer, producer, designer and photographer.
-He has produced over fourteen original albums as a solo artist.
-Moreover, he was opened for A-List bands and artists like Jethro Tull, Jefferson Airplane, Grateful Dead, Commander Cody, John Denver, Linda Ronstadt and BB King and many others over the years.
+Aside from his songwriting and musicianship, he is a musician, arranger, composer, author ("The Last Riders On Route 66" and “The Children of Pentecost”), filmmaker, screenwriter ("The Ghosts Of Santa Barbara"), engineer, producer, designer and photographer.
+He has produced over forty original albums as a solo artist.
+Impressive.
+Moreover, he was opened for A-List bands and artists like Jethro Tull, Jefferson Airplane, Grateful Dead, POCO, John Denver, Linda Ronstadt and BB King, Brewer & Shipley and many others over the years.
 So, clearly he is persistent, dedicated and, dare I speculate, continuously inspired?

 Where does the man get all his time to do these things?
 His album, "Walking In Circles", was recorded as a solo enterprise.
 Everything you’ll hear on the CD was written by him and was recorded by him.
 I will say this, it was a great day when this CD landed in the palm of my hand.
 This is my kind of cup of musical tea.

 Upon listening to the “Walking In Circles” album, Nichols offers a fairly wide range of moods and genres.
 The songs range from cuddly ballads to ethnic-inspired compositions.
 The unifying factors are his great voice and, among many other instruments, his mastery of the guitar and the piano.